 What is Core Project?

-Core Project is a project that We SSI proactively promote in order to conceive and realize a society where life is valued and where everyone shines.
+Core Project is a project that We SSI proactively promote in order to conceive and realize future society for our lives.

 We target the project whose representative is a researcher in Osaka University and for adopted projects, we provide full support, such as subsidizing research expenses.